amacar/marketplace-contract/README.md

 ## Design & Assumptions

-A simple marketplace contract implementation in typescript that could be translated to solidity but since I did only a few tutorials in solidity I rather implemented it using typescript to not give a wrong impression that I am very familiar with solidity.
+A simple marketplace contract implementation in typescript that could be translated to solidity.
 A contract has properties that hold users' balances, active listings, and escrowed balance.
 We can interact with the contract using the following functions:

 - deposit (deposit money to account)